 Deafness is the second most common ‘disability’ after mobility disability.
-Therefore if you are providing accessible events for deaf people; you are in line to grow your audience/visitor sizes.
+Therefore, if you provide accessible events for deaf people, you are in line to grow your audience/visitor sizes.

-Many people often ask “What should I be doing to provide access for Deaf people?”, well we hope this quick guide will give you some ideas that can easily be put into practice and get your venue providing some accessible tours and talks.
+Many people often ask, “What should I be doing to provide access for Deaf people?”
+We hope this quick guide will give you some ideas that can easily be implemented and get your venue to provide accessible tours and talks.

 Where to start?

 Have a look through your programme of upcoming events and decide which event you would like to make accessible.
 If it is a talk or a tour that you would like Deaf people to access, then book a BSL Interpreter for the talk.
-Make sure that if there are any post-talk workshops, that the interpreter is booked for this as well.
+Make sure that if there are any post-talk workshops, the interpreter is also booked for this.

 Download the free BSL app NPG BSL to see the innovative work that has been done by the National Portrait Gallery.

-Advertise advertise advertise!
-On providing such a service, you want to ensure that it is being used.
-There are various places that you can advertise such as: join MAGIC, add your event to relevant e-groups such as deaf-uk-events and of course advertise on terptree’s public events calendar by emailing us at email@example.com.
-Never forget to put as much information on your own website as is possible.
+Advertise, advertise, advertise!
+In providing such a service, you want to ensure that it is being used.
+There are various places that you can advertise, such as: joining MAGIC, adding your event to relevant e-groups such as deaf-uk-events and, of course, advertising on terptree’s public events calendar by emailing us at firstname.lastname@example.org.
+Never forget to put as much information on your own website as possible.

 What else can be done?

-Take a team approach.
-Ensure that all members of the team from production to front of house; are aware of the needs of the new audience that you are wishing to attract
+- Take a team approach.
+Ensure that all members of the team, from production to front of the house; are aware of the needs of the new audience that you wish to attract.

-Create a mailing list of Deaf patrons as they access your service; and ensure that all of your methods of communications are accessible; sending emails and SMS to Deaf people
+- Create a mailing list of Deaf patrons as they access your service, and ensure that all of your methods of communication are accessible; by sending emails and SMS to Deaf people.

 For more information:

-MAGIC is fourteen museums and galleries in London who provide events and facilities for deaf and hard of hearing visitors.
+MAGIC is fourteen museums and galleries in London that provide events and facilities for deaf and hard-of-hearing visitors.
 MAGIC’s members are the British Museum, Courtauld Institute, London Transport Museum, Museum of London, National Gallery, National Portrait Gallery, National Maritime Museum, Photographers’ Gallery, Royal Academy of Arts, Serpentine Gallery, Somerset House, Tate Britain, Tate Modern, Victoria & Albert Museum and the Whitechapel Art Gallery

 Pesky People aims to seek and create solutions that improve digital access and inclusion.